Skip to content

 Foreign Language: two courses (6-8 credits of the same language)

-Students may not use proficiency and/or exemption exams to satisfy this requirement.
-Baruch College does not award any credits based on the Jerusalem Exam.
+Students may not use proficiency exams (CLEP, DLPT, etc.) and/or exemption exams to satisfy this degree requirement.

 Placement Information: